-The same principle is applied in CrossRoad, but in this case, using a cross-layer architecture, each node can directly know the entire network topology from the routing table managed by the network routing protocol, based on a proactive approach.
+The same principle is applied in CrossROAD, but in this case, using cross-layer architecture, each node can directly know the entire network topology from the routing table managed by the network routing protocol, based on a proactive approach.
 Since the network routing table contains the IP address of each node of the network, the node identifier can be represented by the hash function applied to this information, such that the local node can directly build the overlay network simply applying the hash function to the IP address of the nodes providing the same service.
-Hence, when a node decide to join a ring, CrossRoad first has to know which other nodes in the network take part to the same ring, and to do this it can directly access to the NeSt where those information are stored by the SDM, as presented in [CGT04].
-Once CrossRoad knows the other participants, it has only to locally compute their logical addresses and store this information in the local data structures.
+Hence, when a node decide to join a ring, CrossROAD first has to know which other nodes in the network take part to the same ring, and to do this it can directly access to the NeSt where those information are stored.
+Once CrossROAD knows the other participants, it has only to locally compute their logical addresses and store this information in the local data structures.
 In this way, all remote connections required by Pastry for each join operation are removed and there is no additional overhead to build the ring overlay.